AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

 ## Usage
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.

 You can run tests with `sbt clean coverage test` and get a coverage report with `sbt coverageReport`

+To run the TUI the terminal must be set to `chcp 65001` and `Unicode UTF-8` must be enabled.
 <br><br>

 <table>